lzcd/BillionWoes/README.md

 Single pass parsing and a simple arena bump style allocator for memory management.

+It swaps the cost of hashtables for the cost of link-lists.
+Whether this is a net win or loss will come back to the architecture its running on.

 ## Will it be better in the future?

 Maybe.